 Creating a comprehensive roadmap for decarbonizing an airport campus

-San Francisco International Airport ZNE Plan
+San Francisco International Airport Zero Net Energy Plan

 Increasing threats posed by climate change, including heat waves, wildfires, and sea level rise, are causing significant environmental, economic, and social impacts worldwide.
 These hazards can be particularly devastating to the aviation sector.
 Many airports are built at sea level, making them at risk for flooding, and extreme heat can make airport pavement too soft for safe operation.
 At the same time, airports are a significant contributor to global greenhouse gas emissions.